+Name of teacher

+School/LA service

+Please record your overall judgements below.

+Teachers' Standards

-To be completed by the Headtea Name of teacher School/LA service Please record your overall judge ements below.
-Teachers' Standards Pay Range.
-Assessment against may not proceed where the teac ust meet the Teachers' Standards as well as meet the criteria for Upper the Upper Pay Range.
-Assessment against the Upper Pay Range criter her does not meet the Teachers' Standards.
-You should provide a the Teachers' Standards have not been met.
-Upper Pay Range Assessme ent nation why, in your judgement, all the criteria for the Upper Pay Range nave not vet been met inrolland ut the relevant period ut the relevant period. eas of professional development for the teacher.
-Please indicate any further are Please indicate any further are eas of professional development for the teacher.
-Please paste in electronic/scanned signature above if Please indicate any further are eas of professional development for the teacher.
-Please paste in electronic/scanned signature above if Please indicate any further are eas of professional development for the teacher.
-Please paste in electronic/scanned signature above if
+To be successful, the teacher must meet the Teachers' Standards as well as meet the criteria for Upper Pay Range.
+Assessment against the Upper Pay Range.
+Assessment against the Upper Pay Range criteria may not proceed where the teacher does not meet the Teachers' Standards.
+You should provide a detailed explanation below why the Teachers' Standards have not been met.

-Post-threshold teachers

-Appendix D
+Upper Pay Range Assessment

+Please provide a detailed explanation why, in your judgement, all the criteria for the Upper Pay Range have not yet been met throughout the relevant period.

+Please indicate any further areas of professional development for the teacher.

+Signature

+Please paste in electronic/scanned signature above if submitting the application form electronically.

+Print name

+School name

+Date

+NB This page should be passed be met or the Upper Pay Range crite ack to the teacher where either the Teachers' Standards have not been ria have not yet been met.

-(1) Professional attributes
+Post-threshold teachers (1) Professional attributes